ftonato/atila.fassina.eu/essays/choosing-technologies.md

 ## The criteria

-As a mental model, I tend to divide the criteria into two categories, without a fancy name:
+As a mental model, I tend to divide the criteria in two categories:

 1. Imperative: The ones that are too important to be simply removed, if something happens along the way, you will want to _roll-forward_ because rollingback would bring considerable headache.
 Examples.: React, Webpack, Babel.